cescoffier/puppet-java6/README.md

 ===============================

 Simple Puppet module installing Java 6.
-This module requires the apt module because JAva 6 is installed using _apt-get_
+This module requires the apt module because Java 6 is installed using _apt-get_

 Example
 -------